alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 > **Note:** For details on the specific use case build options, follow the
 > instructions in the use-case specific documentation.
-> Also, when setting any of the CMake configuration parameters that expect a directory/file path , it is advised
+> Also, when setting any of the CMake configuration parameters that expect a directory/file path, it is advised
->to **use absolute paths instead of relative paths**.
+> to **use absolute paths instead of relative paths**.

 ## Build process